 Professional guidance for the next generation of lawyers

-The Mentoring Program offers law students the opportunity to establish a mentoring relationship with a professional in the field.
+The Mentoring Program offers law students the opportunity to establish a relationship with a professional in the field.
 Mentors help students identify and fulfill professional goals while fostering the highest levels of ethics and professionalism.
-Through these interactions, attorney participants can serve the profession and the community.
-Students gain new perspectives and insights into issues related to civility, ethics, and professionalism.
+Through these interactions, attorney participants can serve the profession and the community, and students gain new perspectives and insights into issues related to civility, ethics, and professionalism.

 Participants are asked to interact at least twice per academic semester.
-Schedules permitting, participants are encouraged to communicate and/or meet as often as they like.
-Mentoring can take place via e-mail exchanges, telephone conversations, lunch meetings, coffee breaks, and videoconferencing.
+Schedules permitting, participants are encouraged to communicate as often as they like.
+Mentoring can take place through in-person meetings, as well as virtually via e-mail exchanges, telephone conversations, and videoconferencing.

 About our students

 Students who participate in this program come from a variety of geographic locations, undergraduate universities, and professional backgrounds.
 They are law students at all stages of their academic careers.
-Entering students are matched with a mentor during their first year of law school and may remain in the program until their graduation.
 Matches are based on criteria such as the student’s area of interest and geographic connections.

 About our mentors